abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 - **Coordination Service**: a third party component chooses a leader node, all nodes send their message to leader and leader acts as their representative.
 Ex - Zookeeper.
 - **Distributed Cache**: a central source of knowledge (a cache) is placed, nodes fetch data periodically from it
 - **Gossip Protocol**: each node selects another node periodically and shares data with it
-- **Random Leader Selection**: elect a leader using a simple algorithm
+- **Random Leader Selection**: elect a leader using a simple algorithm.
+Ex - Leader election in RAFT Concensus Algorithm [_animations_](https://thesecretlivesofdata.com/raft/)

 ## Levels of Consistency
 Max Consistency - all writes are available globally to everyone reading from any part of the system.
 In simple words, ensures that every node or replica has the same view of data at a given time, irrespective of which client has updated the data.